 The faster and more complicated software development becomes, the more traditional testing methods will struggle to keep up.
 Some organizations feel like they need costly testing environments that are difficult to set up based on real-world scenarios.
 In these situations, developers and testers can waste days or weeks dealing with bugs instead of creating value.
 For example, one startup needed two weeks of manual QA to validate an application before deployment and still had bugs pass by undetected.

-Nowadays, cloud computing can help software development teams transform the way they work by eliminating the problems of the past.
+Nowadays, cloud computing software testing can help development teams transform the way they work by eliminating the problems of the past.
 We’ve seen how the cloud can help us deal with these disadvantages by giving us easy access to services and resources.
 These technological advances make it easier for organizations to have highly effective QA processes.

-In this article, we’ll discuss how cloud computing improves the software testing process and why it’s essential to help accelerate the delivery of reliable software.
+In this article, we’ll discuss how cloud computing software testing improves the process and why it’s essential to help accelerate the delivery of reliable software.

 Why Modern Testing Processes Need to Evolve